-- ASNT – TC – 1A recommends that the required classroom instruction for a Level 1 thermographer is 32 hours.
-In keeping with these requirements, the candidate must attend the Level 1 Infrared Thermographer Training course as administered by Infrared Training Institute and pass the written examination with a grade of 70% or better.
+ASNT – TC – 1A recommends 32 hours of classroom instruction for a Level 1 thermographer.
+To acheive this a student must attend the Level 1 Infrared Thermographer Training course administered by Infrared Training Institute and pass the written examination with a grade of 70% or better.

-- The spirit of the ASNT certification recommendations is that the certified thermographer should be a thermographer in practice.
-To this end those seeking certification must provide written proof that he or she has been active in the infrared thermography field for a period of at least 12 months.
-This written declaration must be signed by a responsible person.
-Along with this declaration the applicant must provide a log of thermographic activities that document 100 hours of work experience.
+ASNT certification recommendations are set so that a certified thermographer will be a real thermographer in practice.
+Thus, those seeking certification must provide written proof that he or she has been active in the infrared thermography field for a period of at least 12 months.
+A responsible party must sign this written declaration declaring your background.
+The applicant must also provide a log of thermographic activities that document 100 hours of work experience.

-- To be certified, the thermographer must be qualified and able to perform infrared inspections that maintain certain standards.
-The applicant for certification must therefore submit a sample report to be kept on file by Infrared Training Institute for the term of the three year certification.
-This sample report should include infrared thermograms, corresponding real life images, and all related information.
-The sample report should have at least 5 image report pages.
+For certification the thermographer must be able to perform infrared inspections that maintain certain standards.
+Therefore, the applicant for certification must submit a sample report that will be on file at Infrared Training Institute for the term of the three year certification.
+This sample report should include infrared thermograms, corresponding real life images, and all related information and should have at least 5 image report pages.

-For all training at our location in Beaumont, TX, we use the:
+For all training at our location in Beaumont, TX, we use:

 - $ 99.00 a night/ plus tax for a King or Double